-Component I: Written Component I: Non-examined examination assessment 1 hour 45 minutes 50% of the qualification Students will undertake a project based on a contextual challenge released by the examination board.
+Component 1: Written examination Component 1: Non-examined assessment 1 hour 45 minutes 50% of the qualification Students will undertake a project based on a contextual challenge released by the examination board.
 There are four parts to the assessment: investigate, design, make and evaluate.
 50% of the qualification